Tip A Friend

 Rationale

-This pattern is used when the website owner want to let the users have an easy possibility for the user to spread the word about his site.
+The Tip A Friend pattern is a function that facilitates the user’s need to easily spread the word about content.
 It can be useful if the information of interest is formatted in a way, that makes it hard to copy-paste into an understandable mail.
 The website can then help format the mail by setting up the info in a nice and readable format.

 I never use these because of the risk of the website harvesting my friends’ email addresses.
 It is therefore a broken pattern.